 Of course, there are exceptions.
 If you’re hiring for someone working in a role working with certain clients/people, there might be legal requirements for your applicants to meet.
 For example, in certain countries, someone wanting to work at a children’s daycare has to be able to present a certificate of conduct.

-That’s why you should always check the legal prerequisites (and limitations) of what type of pre-screening questions you are allowed to ask from candidates based on the role you’re hiring for.
+That’s why you should always check the legal prerequisites (and limitations) of what type of job application screening questions you are allowed to ask from candidates based on the role you’re hiring for.

 Optimising your screening process